awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

   1. **Why** am I learning this?
 Motivation.

-      - Is the project intrinsic (for it's own sake) or instrumental (with a particular goal).
+      - Is the project **intrinsic** (for it's own sake) or **instrumental** (with a particular goal).

       - If the project is for more _instrumental_ reasons, do an additional step of research to answer whether the skill will actually help you toward your goal.

       - Conduct expert interviews, if they think your methodology and map are not effective further evaluate.
 You don't want misalignment between goal and project.
 Don't ask for long chunks of time, 30 minutes will do.

-Young, Scott.
-Ultralearning (p.
-59).
-HarperBusiness.
-Kindle Edition.

   2. **What** knowledges and abilities do I need to acquire to learn this?
 Break things down into things like concepts, facts, and procedures.